Sent out with European kids (5)

 'sent out with european' is the wordplay.

-'out with' indicates an anagram (out can mean wrong or inaccurate).
+'out with' is an anagram indicator (out can mean wrong or inaccurate).

 'european' becomes 'E' (abbreviation e.g. EU).